Reflections from the Ledge: A Journey of Hope

 That, too, he remembered.

 So much of his life had been spent in the margins of their world—watching, listening, feeling the weight of their presence on the land.
-He knew their rhythms.
-The noise of their machines.
-The scarring of their roads.
-The scent of their oil and fire.
+He knew their rhythms: the noise of their machines, the scarring of their roads, the scent of their oil and fire.

-He had seen them cradle their dead, laugh with strangers, forgive things he couldn’t imagine forgiving.
+Yet, he also sensed their songs, their prayers, their courage.
+He'd seen them cradle their dead, laugh with strangers, forgive things he couldn’t imagine forgiving.

 Humanity was a contradiction.

+He did not hate them.
+He couldn't.
+But he feared them, in his own way.
 And he mourned what they could not see—the cost of their forgetting.

 For generations, he and his kin had remained hidden, watchers in the trees, guardians of balance.
-They were born not only of earth and flesh, but of something deeper.
+They were born not only of earth and flesh, but also of something deeper.
 Something that pulsed with the heartbeat of the wild.
 The old ones used to say they were woven from the first breath of the world, shaped by purpose, not accident.

 Protect the green.
 Protect the stillness.
 Keep the fire from consuming the forest.